Pickage06/network_inventory/README.md

 # Network Inventory

-ce logiciel est utilisé pour inventorié les equipements réseaux actifs Il stock cet inventaire dans une base de donnée sql
+This software is used to make an inventory of active network equipments.

+It stock this inventory on a SQL database.

-In more details,this project is expected to look after what devices are switch on, to recover their IP address, MAC address too and ask with the api constructor some information.
+In more details, this project is expected to look after what devices are switch on, to recover their IP address, MAC address too and ask with the api constructor some information.

 Explanations: